Siddhantthorat/ProductManagementBackend/README.md

 3.I have used Mongodb Atlas , we can use any database or local database.

 4.If any modifications needed please reachout to me, I have tried to implement best coding standards.

+5.I have provided the Screenshot of postman for api testing kindly check.